Costco Indian Madras Lentils - Tasty but Misleading?

-Originally, I loved that these were imported from India even though the dish could easily be made here in America, because it added a certain level of authenticity to the product.
+Initially, I loved that these were imported from India, even though the dish could easily be made here in America because it added a certain level of authenticity to the product.

-You’ll see later in the review, that this isn’t as Indian as a dish as I expected.
+You’ll see later in the review that this isn’t as Indian a dish as I expected.

 What are Madras Lentils?